skienzmatishun/rippreport/content/p/former-summerdale-police-chief-kevin-brock/index.md

   length_score: 100
   category_score: 0
   rank: 10
-alttags: Collage of Sheriff Lowery, Chief Brock, Debbie Williams, and Wanted poster for Harry Still, depicting alleged propaganda
+alttags: A digital collage featuring portraits of Sheriff Anthony Lowery, Chief Kevin Brock, and reporter Debbie Williams, alongside a POODLE PUNCHER wanted poster
 ---
 Chief Kevin Brock and his wife Dr. Lori Brock have an incredible story to tell about being the target of the Baldwin County Law Enforcement Propaganda Machine.
 After being investigated, fired, indicted (two years later) only to have the charges dropped against him, his wife was not so lucky.
 We also discuss the Lagniappe Mobile Newspaper article regarding Harry Still's recent arrest, the audio of the "incident", the fact that he was arrested on a misdemeanor that occurred outside the officers presence, a violation of the Code of Alabama (it was an unlawful arrest).
 Both cases were covered salaciously by Debbie Williams of WKRG News 5, the mouthpiece for Anthony Lowery for years now going back to his time at the District Attorney's Office.
 Are they related or just good friends?